lawrennd/old_talks/_gp/includes/planck-cmp-master-gp.md

 \newslide{}

 \notes{To the high degree of precision that we could measure with the Planck space telescope, the CMB appears to be a Gaussian process.
-The parameters of its covariance function are given by the fundamental parameters of the universe, for example the amount of dark matter and matter in the universe}
+The parameters of its covariance function are given by the fundamental parameters of the Universe, for example the amount of dark matter and matter in the Universe.}

 \figure{\includepng{\diagramsDir/Planck_CMB}{50%}{vertical-align:middle}}{The cosmic microwave background is, to a very high degree of precision, a Gaussian process.
 The parameters of its covariance function are given by fundamental parameters of the universe, such as the amount of dark matter and mass.}{cosmic-microwave-background}